VibingCatt/Andromeda/Documentation/How to make an app.md

 Step 4 Go to the andromeda **COMPILED** file and submit the app data

 Step 5 Refresh and check the app store to see if it worked if it didnt take the app down (IF WE SEE YOU HAVE A GLITCHED APP WE WILL BAN YOU)

+look at the example app for help ---> RestartPC.zip